DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

   how it works under the hood.<br>
   [Here](https://kopia.discourse.group/t/kopia-snapshot-retention-policies-demystified/2941)
   is more in-depth, it is quite important to read and understand.
+* **Ignore** - simplest way is creating a file `.kopiaignore` in the root of the backup target and in it list paths to ignore, one path per line, relative to the root.
+An example: if you backup `/home/user`, you create the ignore file at `/home/user/.kopiaignore` and in it have `temp/` to ignore the directory temp in that users home.
 * **Maintenance** is automatic.
 * **Restore** from backups is most easily done by mounting a snapshot.<br>
   Web GUI versions have button for it, cli version can do `sudo kopia mount all /mnt/temp &`